engtiago/chess-online/README.md

 - `chess.js` for move validation
 - AI opponent using `stockfish.js`
 - Moves are made by dragging pieces and the engine replies automatically
+- Includes the Cburnett piece set from Chessground for a classic look